 - Oesophagus: It is a long tube that opens into the stomach, which is regulated by a muscular gastro-oesophageal sphincter

-- Stomach: It is divided into three parts:
+- Stomach: It is divided into four parts:

 - Small Intestine: It is the longest part of the alimentary canal.
 Pyloric sphincter connects the stomach to the small intestine.
 It has three parts: